 - We have been hosting EESW Girls Into Engineering university visit days since 2017

-- Since 2017, Otar Akanyeti and Malcolm Hutchinson have been annually running the Code First: Girls course to teach computing to non-CS students
+- We ran the Code First: Girls course to teach computing to non-CS students

 - Since 2016, we have held events to mark International Women's Day

-- Hannah Dee and Helen Miles have been running the BCSWomen Lovelace Colloquium, a national one-day conference for undergraduate women in computing, for over 10 years
+- We ran the BCSWomen Lovelace Colloquium, a national one-day conference for undergraduate women in computing, for over 10 years.

-- ACS Women: we have a private Facebook group and mailing list which all women in the department are invited to; we hold socials and meet-ups throughout the year
+- Aber Comp Sci Women: we have a private Facebook group, Discord server and mailing list which all women in the department are invited to join; we hold socials and meet-ups throughout the year

 - We have an Equalities Champions within our department: Christine Zarges

 - We have been awarded an Athena SWAN bronze award for the Department of Computer Science (Athena SWAN Contact: Christine Zarges)